splinks/Vrchat-Dance-Pad/README.md

 Splinks 	- For spending 4 weeks to find out that Final IK Components were togglable in animations -_- FML

 CyanBlue	- For making the spiffy animation merger script located in the tools folder

+★Megumin★	- For figuring out the FullBody Fix

 # Rules